joxeankoret/pigaios/README.md

 The tool was released in October 2018, during the [Hacktivity](https://www.hacktivity.com/) conference.

+NOTE: If you're looking for a tool for diffing or matching between binaries or if you can properly build binaries, you might want to take a look to [Diaphora](https://github.com/joxeankoret/diaphora).

 ## Donations

 You can help (or thank) the author of Pigaios by making a donation, if you feel like doing so: [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=LKGZZNUCZFYG8&source=url)